Buratai to troops: We are days away from finally defeating Boko Haram/ISWAP terrorism - Vanguard News

 In the letter, the COAS showered encomiums on the troops and their commanders for the rare display of courage, gallantry and patriotism that led to the decimation of the leadership and ranks of the criminal Boko Haram terrorists and their affiliate ISWAP in various parts of the Theatre.

-Buratai urged them to continue to dominate the Theatre and maintain a high standard of professionalism.
+He urged them to continue to dominate the Theatre and maintain high standard of professionalism.

 He also implored them never to allow the terrorists any breathing space or freedom of action anywhere as they continued to discharge their legitimate duties.